Part 1: The Why

 Beyond Operational Efficiency

-Client Experience Drives Technology
+Customer Experience Drives Technology

-The Shift to Intelligent Client Experiences
+The Shift to Intelligent Customer Experiences

 1Selassie, Brook, and Hung LeHong.
 "AI Shockwaves Are the Real Disruptors That Emerge in the Postproductivity Era."
 Gartner, 7 August 2025.